 But who says we need to be honest?
 One response to our dilemma is to turn to a spurious certainty by exaggerating what we can know about truth, goodness, and beauty.
 Another is to redefine these terms to make knowledge of them easier to attain.

 If all mystical efforts to eliminate problems of justification testify to our deep need for truth, goodness, and beauty, so too do the efforts of some thinkers to change the terms of the discussion.
 I will stipulate that they participate in a long intellectual conversation aiming at a moving target.
-So long as mystical means of knowing conferred a sense of certainty—conditions lasting until the Protestant Reformation of the sixteenth century—thinkers felt comfortable demanding a very strong sense of certainty for truth, goodness, and beauty claims (see “Premodern Authority“).
+So long as gnostic means of knowing conferred a sense of certainty—conditions lasting until the Protestant Reformation of the sixteenth century—thinkers felt comfortable demanding a very strong sense of certainty for truth, goodness, and beauty claims (see “Premodern Authority“).
 Once epistemological doubt reared its ugly head, the demands began to subside, so that we may claim knowledge today with only a preponderance of the available evidence on our side.
 If the definition of truth is so flaccid and so flexible, why not go all the way?
 Wouldn’t it be even easier to claim if we defined it as “whatever works”?
 At least, this was the thinking of the pragmatists of the earlier twentieth century, who chose to define truth and goodness as so contextualized as to be indeterminable outside the specific situation to which the terms are applied (See “The Problem of Moral Pragmatism“.
-Such thinking leads to coherentism as it was formulated later in the century.
-We may choose similarly to define goodness in its moral form as values and in our judgments of quality and aesthetics as taste.
+Such thinking led to coherentism as it was formulated later in the century.
+We may choose similarly to define goodness in its moral form as our private value system as we speak our own truth, claiming our right to hold this opinion, which can be applied to quality and aesthetics.
 These kinds of efforts reduce the difficulties of verifying our truth, goodness, and beauty claims by redefining the meaning of the terms.
 In practice, all such reductive efforts end in coherentism.